 As disclosed in detail in Note 8, the Company provided loans to Ireland, Greece and Portugal which are also Company shareholders.
 As part of its activities, the EFSF also purchases debt securities issued by its shareholders.
 Such securities are reported as Treasury financial assets in the statement of financial position.
-On 31 December 2019, the total carrying amount of purchased securities issued by shareholders of the EFSF was €nil (31 December 2018: €28.7 million).
+On 31 December 2020, the total carrying amount of purchased securities issued by shareholders of the EFSF was €nil (31 December 2019: €nil).